jamessantiago/agsXmppNlogTarget/README.md

 agsXmppNlogTarget
 =================

-a nlog target using agsXMPP to send logging messages
+an nlog target using agsXMPP to send logging messages